waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Status: Approaching Fisher to deliver Kenya with mail "Dark Cave leads to another road."
 - Strategy: Move Down, Right, Right to (17, 8), Face Up, Talk.
 - Turn 9848: Interacting with Fisher at (17, 7) with Kenya holding "Dark Cave leads to another road." mail.
+- Turn 9851: Fisher recognized the mail!
+Party menu opened automatically.
+Selecting Kenya to complete delivery.
+It seems "Dark Cave leads to another road." was the correct solution.